 Enough that they can make an informed decision.
 Try to do this in less than a page.
 Tell them enough of the rules that they can get a good mental image of game play.
 If there’s something unique about the game that’s going to sell it, mention that.

-• DO act professional
+• DO ACT PROFESSIONAL

 Have someone proof your email or letter.
 Obey the rules of punctuation and grammar.
 Why do this?
 So the company doesn’t think they’re dealing with a moron.
 Include one or two pics if relevant.